mattcwalsh/rfid-spoofer-prototype-test/README.md

 The finished prototype will be able to:
 - Read and store serialized NFC signals.
 - Write to empty NFC chips/keys/cards.
-- Keep signals after system is turned off.
+- Keep stored signals when system is turned off.

 ### Component List
 List to be updated as parts are added:
 - ATmega1284 Microcontroller
 - 3.3V AVR Power Supply
-- RC522 RFID Reader
+- MFRC522 RFID Reader
+- 1602 Serial 5V LCD Display

 ## Metadata/Contact